kannan-c1609/full-stack-interview-questions-for-busy-software-engineer/MERN.md

-  # MEEN Stack Interview Questions
+  # MERN Stack Interview Questions

    ### What is MERN stack?